 Please help us in deciding the next diving destination in Indonesia!

 Dutchie and I could not decide where to dive in Indonesia for November’s travel.
-It is already mid October and we still haven’t booked diving package and flight tickets.
-Would you please help us by voting of where should we dive in November?
+It is already mid-October and we still haven’t booked diving package and flight tickets.
+Would you please help us by voting for where should we dive in November?

 Keren banget Mbak.
 Aku cuma pernah ke Bali doank 😀